Perry Park, Brisbane: Australian rules football

 In its oval configuration Perry Park was primarily used as an Australian rules football and cricket between the 1920s and 1950s.
 From 1923 it was home to the Queensland Australian Football League and the Mayne Football Club from 1925.
 The ground hosted 27 QANFL Grand Finals and many interstate games.
 The QAFL outgrew Perry Park in the 1950s, leaving it for the Brisbane Exhibition Ground and the Brisbane Cricket Ground.

-Wartime use

-In the 1940s it was used as a base for the Z Special Unit of the Australian, British and New Zealand armed forces for their 1943 raid on Japanese occupied Singapore harbour.

 Cricket

-It was home to the Valleys Cricket Club from 1925 to 1942 and 1948 to 1967.
+It was home to the Valley District Cricket Club from 1925 to 1942 and 1948 to 1967.

 Soccer

 Brisbane City Council acquired the land for soccer grounds in 1967 and converted the oval into two rectangular pitches with the main pitch along Abbotsford Road allocated as the main Perry Park stadium.

 In 1977, Perry Park Stadium hosted its first National Soccer League (NSL) game between Brisbane City and Sydney club Marconi Fairfield.

 Perry Park hosted its sole international football match on 20 September 1992, when the Australian national football team hosted Tahiti in a 1994 FIFA World Cup qualifier, as part of the Oceania Football Confederation qualifying draw.